Click Oliver Cromwell (who once lived here) to go to contents list.

 |CARS, CARS, CARS

-This is Westwood Road, St Ives, leading to the St Ivo School and the Leisure Centre There is still a proposal to build some 50 new houses in the grounds of the St Ives Football Club, and the only access would be along this road.
-Let's hope that the latest appeal to allow this development is rejected, as the road just couldn't cope with even more traffic.
+This is Westwood Road, St Ives, leading to the St Ivo School and the Leisure Centre.
+Despite years of objections by local residents, 30 new houses are to be built in the grounds of the St Ives Football Club, and the only access will be along this road.
+How can the road cope with this extra traffic?

 The end of The Quay may occasionally get slightly submerged - but the Flood Prevention Scheme has worked well - and the swans too are content enough.
 For more about the Flood Prevention Scheme, see Older News.